alanazinkin/CellularAutomata/doc/DESIGN_PLAN.md

    and we call setNextState(cell) of the Cell class according to the game rules in the Simulation class which uses the return value of the countAliveNeighbors() method.
 Use Case 2:
 ## Design Considerations
+1. Grid or no grid?
+2. How do we ensure that when we update the state of the cells, it is based on the previous generation and not the current generation of cells?

 ## Team Responsibilities